bhk/minion/demo.md

 To summarize the key concepts in Minion:

- - *Instances* are function-like descriptions of build products.
-They can be given as Make command line goals, and named as inputs to other instances.
+ - *Instances* are function-call-like expressions that describe build steps.
+   They can be given as Make command line goals, and named as inputs to aliases or other instances.
 They take the form `CLASS(ARGUMENTS)`.

- - *Indirections* are short names that identify groups of targets.
+ - *Indirections* are expressions that name variables that hold groups of targets.
 They can be used as arguments to instances, or in the value of an `in` property, or on the command line.

  - *Aliases* are short names that can be specified as goals on the command line.
 An alias can identify a set of other targets to be built, or a